 from the introduction to her Selected Stories: I did not “choose” to write short stories.
 I hoped to write … Continue Reading How Alice Munro Chose to Write Short Stories

-Here’s a reader favorite I like to re-post now & then for those who may have missed it: 1.
+A reader favorite from 2016, that I like to repost now & then: 1.
 When Derek Jeter retired from baseball … Continue Reading There is Only the Trying: Some Thoughts on Fame & Failure

 Are poets today largely talking to themselves?
 Are many of them happy to do so, locked away in academia or … Continue Reading The State of Poetry Now?

 The following essay was published in the New Criterion in February, 1993, and reflects a view of American poetry from … Continue Reading The State of Poetry … in 1993